Advertisement

 Avatar Sequels Filmed with Sony VENICE

 James Cameron made an appearance at the Sony press conference – only on screen – announcing that he will be shooting Avatar 2 and 3 with the Sony VENICE camera system.
 Avatar producer Jon Landau made an appearance on stage to discuss Lightstorm Entertainment’s collaboration with Sony, and we interviewed him as well.
-Landau said, “Jim (Cameron) and I were blown away by the potential of what the Sony VENICE could do.”
+Landau said, “Jim (Cameron) and I were blown away by the potential of what the Sony Venice could do.”
 James Cameron added, “The VENICE camera delivers the most astonishing image I’ve ever seen.
 The blacks are rich, deep and velvety, the highlights and source lights are amazingly bright.
 For the first time, we truly appreciate what the term High Dynamic Range means.”

 Interesting side fact is that performance capture for Avatar sequels is supported by a variety of additional Sony cameras including multiple Alpha mirrorless interchangeable lens cameras and even the compact RX0.

-Avatar producer Jon Landau being happy with the new Sony VENICE with tethered sensor block
+Avatar producer Jon Landau being happy with the new Sony Venice with tethered sensor block

 Sony VENICE Extension System – Tethered Removable Sensor Block